AndromedaOMA/Sound_Recognition/README.md

 ---

 > 📝 **Note**:
-> By completing this project, we emphasized our knowledge of Deep Learning in order to develop and complete the bachelor's project that solves the Speech Enhancement task.
+> By completing this project, I emphasized my knowledge of Deep Learning in order to develop and complete the bachelor's project that solves the Speech Enhancement task.

 * [Table Of Content](#table-of-content)